14 Everyday Habits That Could (and Should) Change Forever After Coronavirus

 We’ll find another way to press buttons

-Even before coronavirus became an issue, most of us were aware of everyday locations that are laden with germs.
+Even before coronavirus became an issue, most of us knew that certain everyday locations were laden with germs.
 These places include buttons on ATMs, the credit-card swiper at the grocery store (and the attached pen), and buttons in an elevator.
-According to Dr. Okeke-Igbokwe, people might start pushing those elevator buttons with their elbow or even an object like a pen instead of their fingers.
-"The same goes for pushing your pin number at the ATM or making a purchase at a store," she adds.
-"Directly touching the keypads with your fingers will be an action of the past."
+Dr. Okeke-Igbokwe predicts that even after the pandemic is under control, people may still be hesitant about pushing elevator buttons with their fingers and may instead do so with their elbow or even an object like a pen.
+“The same goes for pushing your pin number at the ATM or making a purchase at a store,” she adds.
+“Directly touching the keypads with your fingers will be an action of the past.”

-Nikola Djordjevic, MD, cofounder of HealthCareers, agrees that pushing buttons in public is something that could change.
-"Surfaces are ideal places for transmitting the disease, and a lot of people now have to get rid of the habit of pressing elevator buttons or touching handles with their hands," she explains.
-"Ideally, people should cover their skin with clothes or simply press buttons with elbows.
-In case they accidentally use their fingers, people should avoid touching their face until they get a chance to wash hands with soap."
-And this isn't just a good idea in terms of coronavirus.
-Check out this long list of diseases you can prevent just by washing your hands.
+Nikola Djordjevic, MD, cofounder of HealthCareers, agrees.
+“A lot of people have gotten rid of the habit of pressing elevator buttons or touching handles with their hands,” she explains.
+“Ideally, people should cover their skin with clothes or simply press buttons with elbows.
+In case they accidentally use their fingers, people should avoid touching their face until they get a chance to wash hands with soap.”

 It may be the end of communal foods